ValerMuresan/frontend-nanodegree-feedreader/README.md

 # Installing instructions

-For testing, the user has 2 options:
+For testing the app, the user has 2 options:

 ## Option 1

-* Download on your computer the ZIP version of the test app from [download](https://valermuresan.github.io/frontend-nanodegree-feedreader/.).
+* Download on your computer the ZIP version of the test app from [download](https://github.com/ValerMuresan/frontend-nanodegree-feedreader).
 * Unzip the file.
 * Double click on HTML file.

 ## Option 2

-* Clone the project using Git and this URL https://github.com/ValerMuresan/frontend-nanodegree-feedreader.git.
+* Clone the project using Git and this URL https://github.com/ValerMuresan/frontend-nanodegree-feedreader.git
 * Right click on HTML file and open in your favorite [browser](https://www.google.com/chrome/).